-The science that deals with the cultivation of plants and rearing of animals for human use is called agriculture.
-When plants of the same kind are grown on a large scale, they are called crops.
+When plants of the same variety are cultivated on a large scale, they are called crops.
 The crops are divided on the basis of the seasons in which they grow:

-Rabi Crops- These are grown in the winter season in the month of October, and harvested in the month of March.
+Rabi Crops- These crops are sown during winter and after the monsoon, which is between the month of October and November.
+In India, Rabi crops are harvested during the spring between the month of March and April.
 Wheat is the main Rabi crop.

 About 70% of the Indian population practices agriculture.
-Hence, crop management is an important aspect to ensure optimal productivity in the fields.
-The major agricultural practices are listed below:
+Hence, the production and management of crops is an important aspect to ensure optimal productivity in the fields.
+The major agricultural practices involved in crop production and management are listed below:

 - Preparation of Soil

 The soil is loosened and tilted before the seeds are sown.
 Ploughs are used for the purpose.
 If the soil contains big lumps, they are broken with the help of a hoe.
 This process aerates the soil so that the roots breathe easily.
 The nutrients and minerals get properly mixed with the soil and come at the top.
 Thus, the fertility of the soil increases and is fit for plantation.

 The good quality, infection-free seeds are collected and sown on the prepared land.
 The seeds should be sown at proper depths and proper distances.
 Following are the various methods used to sow the seeds:

 - Hill dropping

 - Check row planting